ni/monodrive-documentation/docs/LV_client/utilities/mono_replace_ego_pose.md

 ### Description

-Replace the pose for the ego vehicle on a specific frame and outputs the JSON corresponding to the frame with the new settings.
+Replaces the pose for the ego vehicle on a specific frame and outputs the JSON corresponding to the frame with the new settings.
 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs